stanford-esrg/iris/README.md

 #[iris_end_macros]
 ```

 This tells Iris that it has read all macro inputs and can begin generating code.
 This must go in the main file of every application.
-Generally, puttig it on the `main` function makes sense.
+Generally, putting it on the `main` function makes sense.